 The price bracket for all-in-one printers is wide.

-Mid-range: Double the price, however, and you’ll encounter units with all the features a home office would need – wireless printing, duplex printing, and color touchscreen.
+Mid-range: Double the price, however, and you’ll encounter units with all the features a home office would need – wireless printing, duplex printing, and a color touchscreen.

 Expensive: Laser printers start at around $150 and offer faster production, with high-end models costing hundreds of dollars.
 You’ll enjoy exceptional PPM ratings with these printers, along with superb durability and features.